nikuehn/MixedModels_Biases/docs/index.md

 minor_breaks <- rep(1:9, 21)*(10^rep(-10:10, each=9))
 ```

-# Example
+## Example

-We start with an example using real data, just to get familiar with the concepts.
+We start with an example using real data, just to get familiar with the concepts and code.
 In later sections, we use simulations, which make it easy to compare the results from a regression to the true values of the parameters.
 We use the Ialian data from the ITA18 GMM (@Lanzano2018, see also @Caramenti2022), and perform a regression on peak ground acceleration (PGA), using the functional form of ITA18.